Suja Khondokar: Early life and education

-Acting career
+Career

 Khondokar was an actor active across multiple mediums, including stage, radio, television, and film.
 He was affiliated with Dhaka Theatre, where he notably portrayed the character of Muntasir in their production of Muntasir Fantasy.
 On television, he achieved recognition for his portrayals of humorous characters.
 'Sadek Ali' stands as one of his well-known dramatic roles.

 His television credits include a number of popular series such as Songshoptok, Eishob Dinratri, Dure Kothao, Mohor Ali, Tension, Rupnagar, and Aaj Robibar.
 In addition to his work in dramas and films, he also featured in commercial advertisements.
 The dialogue "Jhak-e Jhak-e Jatka / Current Jal-e Atka" (trans.
 Baby Hilsa in Schools / Trapped in Current Nets) from a public service announcement concerning hilsa conservation became one of his widely recognized utterances.

 His cinematic journey commenced in 1972, marked by portrayal of a Pakistani soldier in Ora Egaro Jon.
 Spanning several decades, his extensive filmography encompasses a diverse collection of notable works, including Paye Cholar Poth, Dena Paona, Sadhu Shoytan, Sujon Sokhi, Sareng Bou, Taser Ghor, Sokhi Tumi Kar, Sukher Shongshar, Ekhoni Shomoy, Pension, Tinkonna, Shaheb, Lalu Shardar, Bikkhobh, Tomake Chai, Denmohor, Mayer Odhikar, Priyo Tumi, and Shesh Shonggram.